kuoda0202/RBCT-Widget/README.md

 *   **Logic Fix**: Fixed script crash when using Logical Switches as the Arm Source.
 *   **Logic Fix**: Fixed issue where Min/Max telemetry values (voltage/RPM) failed to reset when swapping batteries and remained stuck at 0.

-⚠️ Disclaimer
+### ⚠️ Disclaimer

 This widget (RBCT) is provided "AS IS" without warranty of any kind, express or implied.

-Flight Safety: Operating remote-controlled helicopters involves inherent physical risks.
+1. **Flight Safety**: Operating remote-controlled helicopters involves inherent physical risks.
 The pilot in command assumes full responsibility for flight safety, equipment setup, and operation.
-Data for Reference Only: All real-time telemetry values, extreme statistics, and logbook charts displayed by this widget are provided strictly for reference and tuning purposes.
+2. **Data for Reference Only**: All real-time telemetry values, extreme statistics, and logbook charts displayed by this widget are provided strictly for reference and tuning purposes.
 They should not be relied upon as the sole basis for flight safety.
-Limitation of Liability: In no event shall the author be held liable for any direct, indirect, incidental, or consequential damages, equipment loss, crashes, or personal injuries resulting from the use or misuse of this widget.
+3. **Limitation of Liability**: In no event shall the author be held liable for any direct, indirect, incidental, or consequential damages, equipment loss, crashes, or personal injuries resulting from the use or misuse of this widget.

 By using this widget, you acknowledge that you have read, understood, and agreed to these terms.